SJellen/SJellen/README.md

 - 🌱 I’m currently learning ...
 Tailwind.
 - 👯 I’m looking to collaborate on ...
 Networking.
 - 🤔 I’m looking for help with ... growing as a developer.
-- 💬 Ask me about ... movies, games.

 ## Project Demo's 🎬